 Keypad: In addition to touchscreen controls, the ECHOMAP Ultra 126sv features several buttons for operating the device.
 The keypad consists of a power button, a plus/minus control for zooming in and out of a chart or view, and shortcut keys, numbered 1-4, that can be assigned to an active screen so you can open it instantly when pressed.

-Global Positioning System: The ECHOMAP Ultra 126sv has a built-in GPS receiver that collects data from overhead satellites to establish your current location.
+Global Positioning System: The ECHOMAP Ultra 126sv has a built-in GPS receiver and internal antenna that collects data from overhead satellites to establish your current location.
 The GPS signal strength is indicated on the top of the screen in a bar graph (5 bars maximum).
 The device is equipped with a 10Hz GPS receiver which refreshes its position and heading 10 times per second.
 In addition, the unit coordinates the timing of the sonar return in relation to the boat's position to give you amazingly accurate waypoints or for pinpointing fishing hotspots.

 Charts and Maps: The unit is preloaded with Garmin's BlueChart g3 maps, which covers the coastal US, including the East and West Coasts, the Gulf of Mexico, and the US and Canadian sides of the Great Lakes.
 It also includes Garmin's LakeVü g3 maps, with coverage of more than 18,000 inland lakes with up to 1' contours and Depth Range Shading for clearer lake floor view, and enabling you to view your target depth at a glance.
 Additional maps are available on microSD or download.